0xVolta-max/nava-analytics-dashboard/README.md

 To deploy, connect your Git repository to a Vercel project.
 Every push to the main branch will automatically trigger a new deployment.

-**Wichtige Hinweise zur Altcha-Integration:**
+**Important Notes on Altcha Integration:**

-*   **Umgebungsvariablen:** Für die Altcha-Integration musst du die folgenden Umgebungsvariablen in deinem Vercel-Projekt (Project Settings > Environment Variables) setzen:
+*   **Environment Variables:** For Altcha integration, you need to set the following environment variables in your Vercel project (Project Settings > Environment Variables):
-    *   `VITE_ALTCHA_CHALLENGE_API_URL`: Setze diesen auf `/api/altcha-challenge`.
+    *   `VITE_ALTCHA_CHALLENGE_API_URL`: Set this to `/api/altcha-challenge`.
-    *   `VITE_ALTCHA_VERIFY_API_URL`: Setze diesen auf `/api/verify-altcha`.
+    *   `VITE_ALTCHA_VERIFY_API_URL`: Set this to `/api/verify-altcha`.
-    *   `ALTCHA_SECRET_KEY`: Dies ist ein geheimer Schlüssel, der für die Generierung und Verifizierung von Altcha-Challenges verwendet wird.
-Er sollte ein langer, zufälliger String sein und nur serverseitig verwendet werden.
+    *   `ALTCHA_SECRET_KEY`: This is a secret key used for generating and verifying Altcha challenges.
+It should be a long, random string and used only server-side.
-*   **Lokale Entwicklung:** Die `api/altcha-challenge.ts` und `api/verify-altcha.ts`-Dateien sind [Vercel Serverless Functions](https://vercel.com/docs/functions/serverless-functions).
-Sie werden **nicht** vom lokalen Vite-Entwicklungsserver ausgeführt.
-Daher wird die Altcha-Verifizierung nur funktionieren, wenn die Anwendung auf Vercel bereitgestellt wird.
-Bei lokaler Ausführung kann es zu `404 Not Found`-Fehlern für diese Endpunkte kommen.
+*   **Local Development:** The `api/altcha-challenge.ts` and `api/verify-altcha.ts` files are [Vercel Serverless Functions](https://vercel.com/docs/functions/serverless-functions).
+They are **not** executed by the local Vite development server.
+Therefore, Altcha verification will only work when the application is deployed on Vercel.
+When running locally, you might encounter `404 Not Found` errors for these endpoints.

 ## Database & SQL